India Introduces GNSS-Based Toll Collection for Highways

 Changes were made to the National Highways Fee Rules by the Ministry of Road Transport and Highways.
 A new way to collect tolls was added using satellites.
 We’ve come a long way.
 The Global Navigation Satellite System (GNSS) is now being used in a new way to make it easy to pay tolls and make driving on India’s roads better.

-Vehicles with GNSS-enabled On-Board Units (OBUs) will pay tolls instantly based on how far they’ve gone.
-This gets rid of the need to stop at toll booths, which greatly cuts down on journey time and traffic.
+Vehicles using GNSS-enabled On-Board Units (OBUs) will pay tolls simple based on distance travelled.
+This helps to lower traffic and travel times by removing the need to stop at toll booths.

 Benefits for Drivers